How to Replace Your Drivers License in Missouri

 Some applicants replacing drivers license documentation may need to provide additional documents to verify such changes as gender reassignment or a new name.
 Non-citizens must present immigration paperwork that verifies legal presence.

 “Where can I get a copy of my drivers license if I am out-of-state?” is a commonly asked question for U.S. service members and others while living in another location.
 The MO DOS allows mail-in drivers license replacement applications for members of the armed forces serving out-of-state.
 Non-military members should call or email the DOS for more information.

 Military members and their dependents who need a replacement drivers license can download and complete the mail-in application form.
 You should make sure to sign the form by hand and include the requested documents and your fee payment.
 Mail the complete duplicate drivers license packet to the address printed on the form, and the DOS will send back a copy by mail.

 Missouri Drivers License Replacement Fees

 Presently, there is a fee for MO drivers license replacement, which will vary depending on how long your credentials are valid.
-For instance, you may request a three-year or six-year license.
+For instance, you may request a three-year license for $22.50, or six-year license for $25.
 If you want to replace a lost drivers license that has less than six months until its expiration date, then it will be processed as a renewal and you will need to pay the renewal fees, which also depend on the length of time that the credential is valid for.